CenturyLinkCloud/mdw/com.centurylink.mdw.designer/build_readme.txt

 -------------------------------------------------------

 Export to HTML from the tutorial docx files in mdw-hub/web/doc/tutorials (if changed).
-These should end up under com.centurylink.mdw.designer.ui/help/doc/tutorials so they're available in the plug-in.
+During the build these should be copied under com.centurylink.mdw.designer.ui/help/doc/tutorials.

 Build the latest framework code:
- - Run the mdw-framework/buildAll Gradle task.
+ - (In MDW 5.5) Run the mdw-framework/buildAll Gradle task.

 Set the target platform to be the minimal supported Eclipse version and JDK.
   (Window > Preferences > Plug-In Development > Target Platform > eclipse_4.4.1)

-Refresh designer projects and then Ctrl-B (to make sure target platform is used for compilation)
+Refresh designer projects and then Ctrl-B (may require restarting Eclipse to remove build errors)

 In com.centurylink.mdw.designer:
  - Update gradle.properties: